 - Close roads and/or set out flares or pylons

 - Look for physical evidence (including skid marks, obstructions, etc.)

 - Question drivers, passengers, and others about the collision

 - Issue traffic citations where required

 Do I have to answer questions from the police?

 It depends.
 If the officers ask you to identify yourself, including your full name and address, proof of registration, and proof of insurance, you must comply.

-However, if you are being questioned by the police about driving under the influence, driving while intoxicated, possession of drugs, or for any other action which might result in the filing of criminal charges or arrest, you have the right not to answer those questions.
+However, if you are being questioned by the police about driving under the influence, possession of drugs, or for any other action which might result in criminal charges or arrest, you have the right not to answer those questions.